-How to clean paving slabs - a quick and easy way to refresh your garden using washing up liquid
+How to clean paving slabs — a foolproof 5-step process to clean winter grime off your driveway, patio, or garden paths

-Whether you want to know how to clean a patio or you’re looking to refresh your garden path, you’ll be happy to know that it’s very easy to clean paving slabs.
-But while it’s a small task to tick off your to-do list, it can have a huge impact on your garden ideas and ultimately breathe new life into your outside space.
+But whether you want to know how to clean a patio or you’re looking to refresh your garden path, you’ll be happy to know that it’s very easy to clean paving slabs.
+And while it’s a small task to tick off your to-do list, it can have a huge impact on your garden ideas and ultimately breathe new life into your outside space.

 What you'll need